 Rocky Ford Par 3 Golf Course

 Built in 1963 by the Columbus Parks and Recreation Department, Rocky Ford Par 3 Golf Course is a local favorite.
 The course is home to 18 holes of Footgolf!
-Footgolf is a precision sports, a combination of soccer and golf.
+Footgolf is a precision sport, a combination of soccer and golf.
 The Rocky Ford Par 3 Golf Course boasts a special emphasis on programming for youth and beginners in the game of golf.

 Timbergate Golf Course, Edinburgh, Indiana